This post describes how to use dolls to teach history, including making historical dress and jewellery. Dolls are a great low cost addition!

 Last week, the girls and I did some work learning about Biblical Abraham.
 Back in the day, when I was learning about this with the older children, I had made dress up clothes, and full size accessories such as a travel roll up bed.
 My older three loved dress up and pretend play right up to their teens.
 My younger two, not so much.
 So I had to rethink things a bit to suit them.

-Last week I took it a bit further.
-We were learning about Abraham and his move to Egypt from Ur in Mesopotamia.
+During our Ancient Mesopotamia Unit Study, we were learning about Abraham and his move to Egypt from Ur in Mesopotamia.
 As we were chatting about the lack of motorised vehicles to take them, and how they would have needed to travel by foot or by animal, I suddenly had the idea to create things for the dolls to demonstrate the history I was trying to teach.

 I was blown away by how successful this actually was, and the amount of input and reflection I had from the girls.
 This was a great way to learn, and, on account of the smaller size of the doll, it was much quicker and cheaper to make clothes and accessories!

 Anyway, back to Abraham and his traveling.
 In the olden days, during old testament times, travelers would have needed to travel with their house, their clothes, their beds, their table, their food… well you get the idea

 The girls cut some brown felt, double the length of the dolls and one and a half times the width.
 They slit a hole in the middle for the head.
 Using ripped material for belts and a head dress, they finished off their outfit.
 Last but not least, they added some candles made from torn brown paper and string.
 You can see how these were made in more detail in my post about Abraham:

 So after making some travelling clothes for Abraham and Sarah, we turned our attention to making a roll-up bed, a bag come picnic table and a tent.
 Some were more successful than others.
 All helped the girls to learn something about travel back in Biblical times.